Skip to content

 3. Ministry at the Margins

-SU Scotland recognise God's keen concern for those at the margins.
+SU Scotland recognise God's keen concern, some would say bias, for those at the margins.
 We are committed to partnering with churches, organisations and individuals for effective ministry with children and young people whose life experience can mean fewer choices, resources and opportunities.

 Ministry at the Margins is prioritised across all SU Scotland ministry.